2021 Scottish League Cup final (February)

 The 2020–21 Scottish League Cup final was an association football match that took place at Hampden Park, Glasgow on 28 February 2021.
 It was the final match of the 2020–21 Scottish League Cup, the 75th season of the Scottish League Cup (known as the Betfred Cup for sponsorship reasons), a competition for the 42 teams in the Scottish Professional Football League (SPFL).

-Originally due to take place in December 2020, the effect of the COVID-19 pandemic on scheduling meant that the match was pushed back to February 2021.
+Originally due to take place in December 2020, the effect of the COVID-19 pandemic on scheduling meant that the match was pushed back to February 2021 and played behind closed doors.

+Winners St Johnstone are the only club to have claimed the trophy having qualified from the early-season group stage since its introduction in 2016–17, while Livingston are one of just two beaten finalists to have come through the groups.
+Unusually in the 21st century, all of St Johnstone's starting XI (and their used substitute) were born in Scotland, although two players featured for other countries at international level.

 Route to the final

 St Johnstone

 St Johnstone won Group C to qualify for the second round, winning 10 points from a possible 12.
 They won 2–1 at Lowland League side Kelty Hearts, 7–0 against League Two club Brechin City and 3–1 at League One team Peterhead.
 In their other match, Saints drew 0–0 with fellow Premiership club Dundee United, but lost the penalty shootout.

 Saints were unseeded for the second round draw and were drawn to face Motherwell at Fir Park on 28 November.
 Motherwell scored first through Tony Watt, but late goals from Callum Hendry and David Wotherspoon turned the tie around and sent Saints into the quarter-finals.

 Saints were again drawn away for the quarter-final, against Championship club Dunfermline Athletic.
 After a goalless draw in normal time, Shaun Rooney scored the opening goal in the first period of extra time.
 Dunfermline equalised to force a penalty shootout, which Saints won 4–3.

 Hibernian provided the opposition in the semi-final, played at Hampden Park on 23 January.
 Hibs started strongly but goals from Jason Kerr Shaun Rooney and Craig Conway saw Saints run out comfortable 3–0 winners.